SEE ALSO THE LILITH GALLERY, THE ART HISTORY ARCHIVE & THE LILITH EZINE.

 Poetry by Charles Moffat

-Existentialism, Romance and Psychology There are three things all poets talk about: Death, love and the meaning of life.
-This observation is no less true for Charles Moffat, a Canadian writer, artist and also a prolific poet.
-In Moffat's poems he frequently uses metaphors or key words to get his meaning across.
+Trade Paperback, 122 pages, ISBN-13: 979-8836826116 There are three things all poets talk about: Death, love, and the meaning of life.
+This observation is no less true for Charles Moffat.
+In Moffat's poems he frequently uses metaphors and similes to get his meaning across and many such poems touch on issues of psychology and mental health.
 "Gossamer Lies" for example aludes to the idea that the lies are see-through and the poem itself deals with a tragic suicide of a doctor and how it effected the psyche of the doctor's only daughter.
 Moffat's poetic works also sometimes appears in his fictional work, as he is apt at sneaking both poetry, riddles and love letters into his novels and short stories.
 He uses the poetry in his fictional work as a narrative device to provide a metaphor for the characters/plot, or sometimes as a riddle pertaining to the plot itself.
-Moffat's love letters are also quite poetic, not only because he has studied formal letter writing and traditional love letters, but also because he seems to be a true romantic at heart.
-Apparently romance isn't dead.
-Even his one poem "Romance on a Stick" deals with the topic of whether romance is dead and he even questions whether it can also be a commodity.
-Would people pay for romance?
+Moffat's love letters are also quite poetic, not only because he has studied formal letter writing and traditional love letters, but also because he is a true romantic at heart.
 His poetry also sometimes compliments his artistic work.
 For example his painting "Persephone and the Pomegranate" goes quite well with the poem of the same name.
 Likewise roses, succubi, romance/sexuality also feature in his artistic works.
+Moffat's poetic works can be grouped into several categories:

 |